-- All candidates must submit admission applications including teacher recommendations. - All candidates must be currently enrolled in the eighth or ninth grade at the time the application is made. - No candidate may be a present or former student of Deerfield-Windsor or a sibling of a former Honor Scholarship recipient. - All candidates must present themselves for academic testing and personal interviews at the specified date and time. - The scholarships are awarded on the basis of academic potential, academic achievement, personal qualities, and other areas of talent. - The scholarships are based on the merit of the students, not the need of the family. - The scholarships are for the ninth or tenth grade, but may be renewed annually upon satisfactory progress in all areas of school life. - The final decision regarding winners is made by the Scholarship Committee.
+- All candidates must submit admission applications including teacher recommendations. - All candidates must be currently enrolled in 8th, 9th, or 10th grade at the time the application is made. - No candidate may be a present or former student of Deerfield-Windsor or a sibling of a former Honor Scholarship recipient. - All candidates must present themselves for academic testing and personal interviews at the specified date and time. - The scholarships are awarded on the basis of academic potential, academic achievement, personal qualities, and other areas of talent. - The scholarships are based on the merit of the students, not the needs of the family. - The scholarships are for the 9th, 10th, or 11th grade but may be renewed annually upon satisfactory progress in all areas of school life. - The final decision regarding winners is made by the Scholarship Committee.